-When considering the scenarios most likely to preserve the signal according to earlier results on FNR and FPR (M1, M2, M3), the TGI approach was still able to avoid false negatives reasonably (Fig. 4) but average FPR sharply increased, reaching more than 10% of false positives after only two years (Fig. 5), regardless of whether the first or second sampling is responsible for the time lag.
-Given the large variation in performance, for each parameter we considered, we believe that the parameters we chose to define different scenarios produced sufficiently complex, and useful simulations.
+When considering the scenarios most likely to preserve the signal according to earlier results on FNR and FPR (M1, M2, M3), the TGI approach was still able to avoid false negatives reasonably well (Fig. 4) but average FPR sharply increased, reaching more than 10% of false positives after only two years (Fig. 5), regardless of whether the first or second sampling is responsible for the time lag.
+Given the large variation in performance for each parameter that we considered, the parameter values we chose to define different scenarios produced sufficiently complex, and useful simulation results.

 Fig 4.
-FNR from TGI tests performed between samplings executed up to 9 years before or after the event (arrow) when compared with sampling done the year after the event for prior samplings, or the year before the event for posterior samplings.
+FNR from TGI tests performed between samplings carried out up to 9 years before or after the migration event (arrow) when compared with sampling done the year after the event for prior samplings, or the year before the event for posterior samplings.
 95% confidence intervals are displayed by bars.

 Fig 5.
 FPR from TGI tests performed between sampling executed up to 9 years before or after the event (arrow) when compared with sampling done the year after the event for prior samplings, or the year before the event for posterior samplings.
-95% confidence intervals are displayed by bars.
+95% confidence intervals are displayed by bars. ### Mêmes corrections et remarques que pour la Fig. 4. ###

 Control simulations

 Experimental FPR values consistently stayed below control FPR values corresponding to their dispersal scenario for low and moderate dispersal (Fig. 3).
-This means that in the presence of an actual event, we were always less likely to wrongfully identify a population as having been affected.
+This means that in the presence of an actual migration event, we were always less likely to incorrectly identify a population as having been affected than without such an event.
 For high dispersal, control FPR values were very low and similar to experimental values (Fig. 3).
-Finally, low dispersal control FPR values were approximately twice as high as the maximum experimental FPR values (L1).
-This means that even for the worst scenario, TGI was still twice as effective at avoiding false positives, in the presence of an event, as in its absence.
+Also, low dispersal control FPR values were approximately twice as high as the maximum experimental FPR values (L1).
+This means that even for the worst scenario, TGI was still twice as effective at avoiding false positives, in the presence of an event, than in its absence (as shown in the control simulations).

 DISCUSSION

 We investigated how dispersal, the spatial extent of a demographic event, and the timing of sampling affects our ability to identify populations having undergone significant changes in genetic diversity.
-Using a new permutation-based testing procedure, TGI, we demonstrate that useful information about temporal change can be harnessed.
-Performance of our approach was evaluated using data generated using a spatially-explicit gene flow simulation software (Landguth, Bearlin, et al., 2017).
-Using this model, we explored our ability to detect punctual and significant demographic events on one to three populations, within a larger landscape of connected populations bearing more than a thousand individuals in total.
-We aimed to evaluate how often TGI would fail to identify populations that truly experienced significant genetic change under different dispersal, event spatial extent, and sampling timing scenarios.
+Using a new permutation-based testing procedure, TGI, we showed that useful information about temporal changes in the genetic structure of populations can be harnessed.
+Performance of the new procedure was evaluated using data generated using a spatially-explicit gene flow simulation software (Landguth, Bearlin, et al., 2017).
+Using this model, we explored our ability to detect punctual and significant demographic events in one to three local populations, within a larger landscape of connected populations bearing more than a thousand individuals in total.
+We aimed at evaluating how often TGI would fail to identify populations that truly experienced significant genetic changes under different dispersal intensities, event spatial extents, and sampling timing scenarios.
 We found that those three factors all influence our ability to detect exceptional temporal changes in genetic diversity, using limited genetic information.
-Beyond the introduction to our new approach and a test of its performance, our results could serve as a guide on how to use it alongside simulations, for evaluating the information loss of different sampling schemes.
+Beyond the interest of our new approach for population genetics and the fact that we tested its performance in an extensive simulation study, our results could serve as a guide on how to use the new method, alongside simulations, to evaluate the information loss of different sampling schemes.